Mokaba23/Python_Guess_Number-Computer-/README.md

 # Python_Guess_Number-Computer-
-In this game the computer guess a number from user
+In this game the computer guess a number from user.